-What is Afni?
+Who is Afni?

 Afni Inc. is a collection agency located in Bloomington, Illinois.
 The company has been in business since 1938 and handles collections for large companies like Verizon Wireless, Sprint, Comcast, T-Mobile, and others.

-And like most collection agencies, AFNI has built a reputation for manipulating consumers to pay off a debt they may not even owe.
+And like most collection agencies, Afni has built a reputation for manipulating consumers to pay off a debt they may not even owe.
 For instance, they employ a practice that is known among debt collectors as “re-aging debt.”

 If you’re unfamiliar with the term, it basically means that the delinquency date is bumped up to an earlier date.
 For instance, let’s say that you never paid an old Sprint bill, and the company charged-off the debt in November 2018.

 To re-age the debt, a collection agency could change the charge-off date to November 2019.
 Occasionally, re-aging debt can actually help your credit, but this isn’t why collection agencies do it.
 Instead, they are hoping to extend the statute of limitations on the debt.